15th Anniversary of the Courage Ride

 Karla Miller is a singer/guitarist and sometimes songwriter from Coralville, Iowa.
 She has played guitar for 52 years and sung all of her life.
 Miller has performed with several other local musicians over the past 45 years or so at many venues, including bars, benefits, churches, rallies, parties, and Fireside Winery.
 Her music covers several genres.
 In the 70’s and 80’s, Karla played “Women’s Music” and political music, as well.
 She and her band once opened for Holly Near.
 Karla has played with Laurie Haag, Tess Catalano, Brian Lewis, among others.
 She was part of a group of a local musical review focused on anti-war and anti-oppression music.
 The review included Pigs and Clover, the Machine, Jesus Don’t Like Killing, and Greg and Jean Thompson.
 Karla performed as Voice of Reason.
 These acts focused on anti-war, feminist/humanist, anti-oppression music and songs of empowerment.
 Karla also has enjoyed playing children’s music and songs for almost all occasions.

-Karla has been involved with Seth Bailey’s Courage Ride since its inception, serving on the board, taking pictures, and singing music.
+Karla has been involved with Seth Bailey’s Courage Ride since its inception, taking pictures and playing music.
 She highly respects the Bailey family and believes deeply in this cause.